carleshf/carleshf.github.io/_posts/2011-04-16-sorting-multidimensional-array-in-php.md

 ---
 published: true
+title: Sorting a multidimensional array in PHP
 category: blog
 layout: post
-title: Sorting a multidimensional array in PHP
+author: carleshf
+tags:
+  - PHP
 ---

 I was developing a simple web service to retrieve data from a data server and I want to sort the result by the key's value of a sub-array.

 I'm talking about an array who looks like this: